20+ Years Experience

 In most cases, though, having any debt you are uncomfortable with is bad.
 Entering a voluntary arrangement to lessen it can work, but the debt still exists in a different form.

 It really depends on your income and the business’ overall profits, so do not follow the “30%” as a solid statistic.
 You can have a debt worth under 25% of your capital and still be in trouble, especially if interest is involved.

 A business loan is not tax-deductible, but you can claim any interest that a loan may have accumulated.
 However, the loan must have been used for company purposes, and you may have to prove that you did not use it on personal items or services.

 A core piece of advice to always follow is to keep personal and business money separate.
-It can be tempting to use a business loan with business rates on personal items, but this will get a limited company in trouble if taken to an extreme.
+Using a business loan with business rates on personal items can be tempting, but this will get a limited company in trouble if taken to an extreme.

 A company voluntary arrangement (CVA) is a process that allows a business to resolve debts by paying only a part of what it owes to creditors.